 - Uphill the entire way

 Pumpkin Rock is one of those places I went to just because I saw the rock while driving through the city of Norco.
 I am not even sure if this is the best way to get there, but I tried to drive as close as I could, and I parked near a trail heading up the mountain.
 Please make sure to check all of the signs though as you want to abide by them when parking.
-You can get directions to approximately where I started at the end of the post.

 From where I parked, I walked up the horse trail and started on the very steep trail up to the rock.